 Other Benefits

-- Mother’s Benefits, if you become disabled, depending on your benefit rate, your family may be entitled to auxiliary benefits in a total amount up to 50% of your benefit.
-Not only your children, but their mother (if not working) is entitled to a portion of those benefits.
+- Mother’s Benefits, if you become disabled, depending on your benefit rate, your family may be entitled to auxiliary benefits in a total amount of up to 50% of your benefit.
+Your children and their mother (if not working) are entitled to a portion of those benefits.

-- Grandchildren and Stepchildren can additionally receive dependent or auxiliary benefits through your SSDI account if the child’s parent(s) are disabled or deceased, the child is 18 years old or younger and lives with you and you funded at least half of the child’s support in the year prior to your disability eligibility date.
+- Grandchildren and Stepchildren can additionally receive dependent or auxiliary benefits through your SSDI account if the child’s parent(s) are disabled or deceased, the child is 18 years old or younger and lives with you, and you funded at least half of the child’s support in the year before your disability eligibility date.
 If the child is under one year of age, you must have provided at least half of his or her financial support since birth.

-- Disabled Adult Child Benefits: If you get disability and have an unmarried disabled child over 18 age, he or she you could qualify for benefits as a “disabled adult child,” provided it can be proven the child has had a disability which began before reaching age 22.
+- There are also disabled adult child benefits.
+If you get a disability and have an unmarried disabled child over 18 years of age, he or she could qualify for benefits as a “disabled adult child,” provided it can be proven the child has had a disability that began before reaching age 22.
 Frequently, this is a difficult test.
 Our firm handles such cases.

 Why Income Is Important When Calculating Benefit Payments